Well, well, what do we have here? If it isn't me.

 "Yeah, yeah.
-I'm goin'", the redhead promised, yet stopped the other one from opening the door.
-For no other reason but to push him against it, stealing a kiss to avoid objection.
+I'm goin'", the redhead promised, yet stopped him from opening the door.
+For no other reason but to push him against it, stealing a kiss to avoid objections.

 It did its job silencing the blonde, giving him a chance to simply look at him.
 He aimed to smirk, but ended up smiling instead.
 He supposed he had no real reason to keep his thoughts to himself.

 "I can't believe you're real."

 His smile was returned with a confused one.

 His reply, it wasn't irrational.
 Not to him.

 "Because nothin' in the world was supposed to be perfect."

 The blonde's lips parted.
 He looked surprised until another smile.

 Gaara's smile finally turned into the smirk it'd been intended as and once more visited against a matching one, before he unlocked the door and cracked it open.
 And then he was gone.
 Softly shutting the door behind him, Naruto pressed his back against it and closed his eyes.
 The dumb smile wasn't something he could fight off.
 He felt like a lovesick teenager, but defended himself by doubting that many people got to be as stupidly in love with someone as stupidly charming.
 Every now and then, he felt luckier than he deserved to be.